 ni shhu sida ganapate ganeshhu tvamahurvipratamam kavinam | na rite tvat.h kriyate kinchanare mahamarkam maghavan.h chitramarcha || (Rig Veda 10.112.9)

-However, his favorite food is the modak.
-Food offered to Ganesha is called Prasad and it should be distributed after the pooja.
+However, his favourite food is modak.
+The food offered to Ganesha is called Prasad and it should be distributed after the pooja.

 Towards evening, after some prayers, he should be carried to a sea or some water body for immersion.
 It is a very important part of the pooja.
 He is thrown into the water with some coins and flowers, in the belief that he is carrying all our burdens with him and dissolving them, only to come back the next year.
 This ceremony is called visarjan in Hindi.